-LinkedIn also found that more than four of every ten hiring managers said that they consider an applicant’s volunteer work experience just as valuable as the experience gained from paid employment!
+More than four of every ten hiring managers said that they consider volunteer work experience just as valuable as the experience gained from paid employment.

-Before you just start listing every bit of volunteer experience you have, take a little time to research the company.
+Before you just start listing every bit of volunteer experience you have, take a little time to research the company you want to apply to.
 Find out how much emphasis the firm places on volunteerism and community activism.
-You want your volunteer details to reflect the company that you’re trying to join, so if that firm has specific causes that it supports, be sure to include volunteer work that is closely related to those causes or similar in nature.
+You want your volunteer details to reflect the company that you’re trying to join.
+If that firm has specific causes that it supports, be sure to include volunteer work that is closely related to those causes!

 When you’re listing your volunteer work, it’s important to keep a few things in mind:

-Whether you’re a college grad with little paid experience, someone who’s been out of the workforce for a while, or just someone who needs to add a little more power to his resume, your volunteer work experience can be an incredible tool for showcasing your skills.
+Whether you’re a college grad with little paid experience, someone who’s been out of the workforce for a while, or just someone who needs to add a little more power when writing a resume with no work experience, your volunteering can be an incredible tool for showcasing your skills.
 With the right approach and commitment to highlighting those skills, the inclusion of those volunteer details can provide your resume with that something extra.
 This helps to differentiate it from the competition.

 Do you need more help displaying your volunteer work so it helps you land your next job?
 Hire one of Zipjob's professional resume writers!

 The ZipJob team is made up of professional writers located across the USA and Canada with backgrounds in HR, recruiting, career coaching, job placement, and professional writing.